The 2019 novel coronavirus

 From The Nation's Health: Public health making progress in eliminating infectious diseases

 There are many ways to prevent the spread of disease.
 Vaccinations have helped eliminate or greatly reduced disease threats.
-Kids, teens and adults should all be protected and stay up to date with their recommended immunizations.
 Proper handwashing, especially before and after handling food and using the toilet, helps keep germs at bay.

 Other important ways to slow or stop disease transmission are by ensuring the food we eat and water we drink is safe, avoiding people who are sick and practicing safe sex.